 Born in Winchester, Virginia in 1932, Patsy Cline was a pioneering country music singer who died in a tragic plane crash at age 30.
 Her iconic voice and inspiring personal story has made her an enduring figure for generations of music fans.

-More than 40 years after Cline’s death in 1963, her country music legacy endures.
+More than half a century after Cline’s death in 1963, her country music legacy endures.
 Cline was the first solo female singer to become a member of the Grand Ole Opry in 1960, and the first woman to be inducted in the Country Music Hall of Fame in 1973.
 Cline’s “Greatest Hits” album continues to appear on the country music charts.
 “Crazy,” one of Patsy’s best-known songs written by Willie Nelson, was named the number one jukebox hit of all time.
 More recently, Patsy was ranked #1 on the CMT Countdown of the 40 Greatest Women In Country Music.

 Although she began her career in country music, she is considered one of the original “cross-over” artists, as she also achieved popularity for her pop music.